Sruane/Real_Estate/README.md

-# Real_Estate
+Overview:
-Repository for Bus 895 Real Estate term project at San Francisco State University (SFSU) <br>
+This is the repository for my Masters' thesis in the Masters of Business Analytics program at San Francisco State University (SFSU) <br>
-Chris Yost-Bremm, Finance Professor at SFSU, is my mentor on this project.
-He has extensive domain knoweldge in the quantative evaluation of real estate prices
+Chris Yost-Bremm, Ph.D. and Finance Professor at SFSU, supervised my thesis.
+He has extensive domain knoweldge in the quantative evaluation of real estate prices, and supported the devlopment of the thesis, as well as evaluation.
+His profile can be found here: https://www.linkedin.com/in/chrisyb/

 Project Goal:
-Build multiple machine learning models to predict the price of residential real estate in local markets around the United States.
+Build portfolios of metropolitan regions in the United States that behave similarly based on value and momentum metrics.
+Highlight which portfolios provide the best return on investment.
+5 Portfolios for both value and momentum are created
 Models planned to be used:
 * Elastic nets
 * Model averaging (bagging/boosting)